Is Lacrosse The Most Dangerous Sport?

 The best — and most recent — data I could find on the topic was a study published on the Centers for Disease Control and Prevention website titled, “College Sports–Related Injuries — United States, 2009–10 Through 2013–14 Academic Years.”
 Academic publications certainly know how to write quality headlines.

 I put all of the data in a sortable table, which you can explore below.
+You can sort the table by column as well as apply filters to the whole table.

 Is Lacrosse The Most Dangerous Sport?